SHI-Yuting/PHYS5120_HKUST/README.md

 # PHYS5120_HKUST
 I wanted to share some insights regarding the homework for PHYS5120, taught by Prof. Pan.
 This course is quite interesting, and I believe you can learn a lot from it.
 However, I want to highlight that the homework workload can be quite substantial.
-Many students, including PhD candidates, have expressed concerns about it, leading some to drop the course, receive lower scores, or spend excessive time on assignments (like I did).
+Many students, including PhD students, have expressed concerns about it, leading some to drop the course, receive lower scores, or spend excessive time on assignments (like I did).

 I believe it’s a shame to miss out on this valuable course, but I also understand the importance of managing our time effectively.
 To help alleviate some of the stress, I plan to share my results and thoughts on the homework.
 This way, PhD students and others can enjoy the course without being overly worried about the homework.